 Management and Administration

 At Carleton, the expense types included in this category include the Carleton Office for Research Initiatives and Services, Industry and Partnerships Services, and Research Financial Services.
-The grant covers approximately 53% of the costs for administering federally sponsored research.
 Recent activities to further simplify the research administration process, including the implementation of enterprise data management systems, such as cuResearch, have been supported through the RSF.
 This automation of certain tasks have simplified the process for grant holders, while ensuring compliance and reporting, and also freeing up research administration personnel time, which has allowed for more tailored services to be offered to the Carleton research community.

 Regulatory Requirements and Accreditation